borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 like particular datasets to be backed up only for particular configuration files, use the `source_directories` option instead of the user property.

-During a backup, borgmatic automatically snapshots these discovered datasets, temporary mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the files sent to Borg. borgmatic is also responsible for cleaning up (destroying) these snapshots after a backup completes.
+During a backup, borgmatic automatically snapshots these discovered datasets (non-recursively), temporary mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the paths sent to Borg. borgmatic is also responsible for cleaning up (destroying) these snapshots after a backup completes.

 Additionally, borgmatic rewrites the snapshot file paths so that they appear